openstack-archive/fuel-plugin-murano/docs/plugin_guide/source/index.rst

 Murano Plugin for Fuel Guide
 ============================

-Murano plugin for Fuel is ...
+Murano plugin for Fuel is a plugin to install Murano Application Catalog Service for OpenStack.

-This guide documents the ... version of Murano plugin.
+This guide documents the 1.0.0 version of Murano plugin.

 .. toctree::
    :maxdepth: 2